Yvo G. Desmedt: Education

-Desmedt received his M.Sc in Electrical Engineering from the University of Leuven, Belgium in 1979.
+Desmedt received his M.Sc in electrical engineering from the University of Leuven, Belgium in 1979.
 He received his Ph.D. from the University of Leuven, Belgium in 1984.

 Career

-Dr. Yvo Desmedt has been the Jonsson Distinguished Professor in the Department of Computer Science at The University of Texas at Dallas, USA since August 2012.
+Desmedt has been the Jonsson Distinguished Professor in the Department of Computer Science at The University of Texas at Dallas, USA since August 2012.
 In addition he is also been Chair of Information Communication Technology in the Department of Computer Science at University College London, since August 2004.